 The food was great!
 Except when it wasn’t.
 Inside the cities, quality food that is safe for American stomachs is fairly easy to find.
 We most relied on our driver, Trip Advisor, and common sense to find places to eat.
 Rooftop restaurants were often a good bet.
 While we were on the road was a different story.
 Once you are off the main highways, the quality of the food goes way downhill.
 Sometimes inexpensive food is fine, but once it gets too inexpensive, you may have to start worrying about stomach problems.
 For whatever reason, we ended up not taking many pictures of our food.
 Curry and other soupy dishes really aren’t all that photogenic.
 The Indian sweet shops were some of our favorite stops, although we learned the hard way not to keep them for long without refrigeration.
 When we needed a break, McDonald’s was perfect!
 Finding common American chains was quite easy in the major cities, but quite rare in the smaller villages.

 Some people have asked how we managed to take our kids to India during the good (not hot) part of the year.
-Well, for several reasons that I am not going to go into, we decided to spend one year homeschooling our kids.
+Well, for several reasons that I am not going to go into, we decided to take a gap year and spend one year homeschooling our kids.
 4th and 5th grade is perfect for this.
 They are old enough to appreciate the travel, but not so old that their academics are going to suffer.
 While at home, we hit the books hard.
 While traveling, they did their regular math and grammar lessons, but the other stuff was based on what we are seeing.
 Ancient India is full of history, music, art, and other topics that, at this age, are best learned by experience.
 Add in journaling, writing assignments, and discussions about what you are seeing, and for this age, there is really little else you need to do on a two week trip.
 We mostly had the kids do their book work before breakfast (if they woke up early from jet lag), or in the car (dramamine works wonders).
 If we had extra time in the car, sometimes I would have them do a double math lesson so that we could catch up on other stuff once we got home.
 Since this was the one year that we weren’t tied to the school calendar, we took full advantage of it by doing some family travel around the world, when and where we wanted.

 While in India, you need to remind yourself that a hot shower is a luxury, not a basic human right.
 There are some people in India who have probably never had a hot shower.
 Even if your hotel claims that they have hot water, it may only be for 1-2 hours per day, or may end up only be lukewarm.
 To highlight the source of the problem, in one case, we discovered that if we called the front desk, they would send a guy to the roof to shovel coal into a hot water heater.
 20 minutes later, we would have hot water.
 And that was assuming another guest didn’t use it all before we got to it.
 There were only a few days of our trip that we truly got a hot shower.
 One of them was surprisingly while we were “glamping” in a Swiss Tent in the Khuri desert.
-If you are traveling with kids, you may want to prepare them for the differences between their country and India.
+If you are traveling with kids, you may want to prepare them for the differences between their home country and India.

 India is very chaotic, particularly if you are a suburban American kid.
 The boys had a hard time with all the motorcycles and tuk-tuks weaving in and out of the pedestrians, the incessant honking, the livestock and dogs wandering freely, and numerous local people wanting pictures with them.
 It is fascinating to see how all the chaos works, but it can be very overwhelming.